k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

-> Notes: To activate the AI Assistant you shall install one of the AI connectors and create an interface upon.
+> Note: To activate the AI Assistant, install one of the AI connectors and create an interface upon.

 ### Query Editor Code Completion Assistant

-While editing the SQL statements manually, you can be assisted by the Editor Assistant, which suggest you code completion.
+While manually editing the SQL statements, you can be assisted by the Editor Assistant, which suggest you code completion.
 The completion suggestion is for schemas, tables, columns names of the current interface, as well as set of base SQL clauses.

 The Assistant code completion is done while typing and on hitting CTRL+SPACE, as used while code programming.